cakefs-unreal/cakefs-unreal.github.io/docs/core-api/cake-mix.md

     The `Gather` functions return the CakeMix exclusive order type [TCakeMixBatch](#tcakemixbatch).

 === "Blueprint"
 	Regardless as to which Gather function we use, the return types will follow a similar form.
-We get a an {{ link_outcomes('ECakeOutcomeDirWork', 'ecakeoutcomedirwork') }} that indicates outcome of the gather operation, and an array that contains all gathered elements.
+We get an {{ link_results('FCakeResultDirWork', 'fcakeresultdirwork') }} that indicates result of the gather operation and an array that contains all gathered elements.

     {{ bp_img_cakemix('Gather Return Type Example') }}

-	Since our example shows Gather Subdirs, our returned array will be an array of CakeDir objects.
-If we were gathering files, this would be an array of CakeFile objects.
+	Since our example shows Gather Subdirs our returned array will be an array of CakeDir objects.
+If we were gathering files this would be an array of CakeFile objects.

 To gather all files in a directory at a specific depth, we use `GatherFiles`: